Procedure for Arranging Student Accommodation

 Responsible Unit: Student Life

-1. To request an Accommodation including an Accommodation for a Comfort or Service Animal (as defined in the Animals on Campus policy (in development)), students should contact the appropriate campus co-ordinating centre as follows:
+1. To request an Accommodation including an Accommodation for a Comfort or Service Animal, students should contact the appropriate campus co-ordinating centre as follows:

 - St. John’s campus - Glenn Roy Blundon Centre, Student Life

 - Marine Institute – Student Affairs Office, Academic and Student Affairs

 - Grenfell Campus - Learning Centre, Department of Student Services